 Discover the magic of the drive in movie at Heddon Greta Drive In!
 Pack up the kids and the car, grab some blankets and your favourite movie night snacks!
 You won’t need a time-machine to enjoy the drive in movie experience (although you will feel like you’ve stepped back in time), just a set of wheels and a few supplies.

-May 29 Update: Heddon Greta Drive In reopened Friday 29 May.
+October 29 Update: Heddon Greta Drive In reopened Friday 29 October.
 However, there are special conditions of entry.
 Ticket sales are ONLINE only through the website.
 You cannot buy tickets at the gate.
 They will be running SINGLE SESSIONS ONLY.
 All cars MUST LEAVE at the end of each session.
+Heddon Greta need to sight the approved vaccine certificate for every person in every car.
 Toilets have limited capacity and patrons are asked to maintain 1.5 metres social distancing at all times.
 If you are unwell or have cold or flu-like symptoms, please STAY HOME.

 Where is the Heddon Greta Drive In?